UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 requested socket buffer size.
 Rather, it allows the socket buffer to grow to that size before dropping packets.
+So it only uses that much memory if it needs to.

 ## Transmission Window